endroid/qr-code/README.md

 ## Versioning

-Semantic versioning ([semver](http://semver.org/)) is applied as much as possible.
+Version numbers follow the MAJOR.MINOR.PATCH scheme.
+Backwards compatible changes will be kept to a minimum but be aware that these can occur.
+Lock your dependencies for production and test your code when upgrading.

 ## License

 This bundle is under the MIT license.
-For the full copyright and license information, please view the LICENSE file that was distributed with this source code.
+For the full copyright and license information please view the LICENSE file that was distributed with this source code.